bancorprotocol/carbon-app/README.md

 - `defaultTokenPair`: Default token pair to be used in the app when opening the trade and simulation pages.
 - `popularPairs`: List of popular pairs to be used in the app when opening the token selection modal.
 - `popularTokens`: List of popular tokens to be used in the app when opening the token selection modal.
-- `addresses`/`carbon` and `addresses/utils`: CarbonController, Voucher and multicall contract addresses.
+- `addresses`/`carbon` and `addresses/utils`: CarbonController, Voucher and multicall3 contract addresses.
 - `tokenListOverride`: Token list override to be used in the app when fetching the token list.
 Tokens in the list will override any other token with the same address.
 - `tokenLists`: List of token lists including the uri and the parser to be used to parse the token list.
 - `sdk`/`cacheTTL`: When the app loads, it will ignore any cached data if it is older than the cacheTTL time in milliseconds.
 If set to 0, the app will always ignore the cache data and fetch new data on load.